tutanck/Regina/README.md

-# Regina : Real-time database using mongoDB and Socket.io
+# Regina : Real-time database using MongoDB and Socket.io

 * Regina allows you to run mongodb
 `'insert'`, `'find'`, `'update'`, `'delete'`, `'count'`, and `'aggregate'` methods directly from the client side (as with firebase).